PostHog/posthog.com/contents/blog/best-hotjar-alternatives.md

 ### How does PostHog compare to Hotjar?

-According to BuiltWith, many companies use Hotjar alongside an analytics tool like Mixpanel or FullStory.
-PostHog can replace them all and has a [generous free tier](/pricing) of 5,000 monthly sessions and 1 million analytics events.
+According to BuiltWith, 27% of sites using Hotjar also use an analytics tool like FullStory (21% of sites use Mixpanel).
+PostHog can replace them all and has a [generous free tier](/pricing) of 5,000 sessions and 1 million analytics events per month.

 <ComparisonTable column1="PostHog" column2="Hotjar">
   <ComparisonRow column1={true} column2={true} feature="Web session replay" description="View real sessions on websites and web apps" />